-By Jamie Lewis, Account Executive
+By Jamie Lewis, Senior Vice President

 As you review your book of artisan and trade contractors, it is important to keep in mind the potential pollution exposures that your insureds may have.
 HVAC contractors, plumbers, electricians, painters, and roofing contractors are just a few examples of clients you may have on the books that would not necessarily be considered an “environmental contractor,” but certainly have pollution exposures as a part of their normal scope of services.

 A roofing contractor is a prime example of an insured that does not perform environmental contracting services, but has multiple exposures for pollution-related losses and would be a good candidate for Contractors Pollution Liability coverage.
 Sealants, adhesives, coatings, and other products used to spray, seal, or repair roofing systems can often be toxic if inhaled.
 If a contractor fails to properly close off or turn off the HVAC system or properly ventilate the building, fumes from these products can be extremely harmful to the individuals exposed to them within the building.
 The Pollution Exclusion within the insured’s General Liability policy is not likely to cover a Bodily Injury or Property Damage claim in this scenario, as most GL policies will exclude this type of claim arising from the discharge, dispersal, seepage, migration, release, or escape of a pollutant, such as fumes from one of the products used by the roofing contractor.
 The contractor could also face a Loss of Use claim if the building were deemed unusable for an extended period of time.

 In a recent claim, a contractor installed a new roof at a 250,000 square foot office building and shopping center.
 The roofing material decomposed and caused a chemical reaction, emitting fumes into the office building.
 The contractor faced a $400,000 property damage and Loss of Use claim.